logo

 West Yellowhead MLA Martin Long and Jasper’s Mayor, Richard Ireland, pictured in 2023. // Bob Covey

-Ireland had also spoken to his counterparts in Banff and Canmore, who both indicated they would be happy to share the riding with Jasper.
+Ireland had also spoken to his counterparts in Banff and Canmore, who indicated they would be happy to share the riding with Jasper.

 The deadline for written submissions to the commission is the end of next week, and although council is not required to act, Ireland brought the matter forward in case council wanted to take a position.